thermotools/KineticGas/pykingas/README.md

 ## Please cite

-KineticGas has been developed throughout the series of two works.
+KineticGas has been developed throughout a series of two works.
 If you are referencing the package, please cite the works

    * [Revised Enskog theory for Mie fluids: Prediction of diffusion coefficients, thermal diffusion coefficients, viscosities and thermal conductivities]() (Vegard G. Jervell and Øivind Wilhelmsen, 2023)
    * [The Kinetic Gas theory of Mie fluids](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3029213) (Vegard G. Jervell, 2022)